tkawachi/sbt-doctest/README.md

 doctestSettings
 ```

-### Using specs2
+### Using ScalaTest or specs2

-This plugin generates tests for ScalaTest by default.
-If you use specs2,
+This plugin generates tests for ScalaCheck by default.
+If you use SalaTest or specs2,
-set `doctestTestFramework` to `specs2` in `build.sbt`.
+set `doctestTestFramework` to `scalatest` or `specs2` in `build.sbt`.
-Then it will generate tests for specs2.
+Then it will generate tests for the specified framework.

 ```scala
 doctestSettings